fabiensanglard/gebbdoom/README.md

  - Run:
     - `./make.sh`

+To compile on Windows:
+ - Install WSL1 or WSL2.
+ - Follow Linux instructions.

 To speed up compilation:
- - Use 100 DPI commands in src/mystyle.sty
+ - Build with `./make.sh debug` (uses 100 DPI assets)
  - Comment out the part you are not working on in src/book.tex

-The PDF version looks nicer when cover.tex is included in src/book.tex.

 _Fabien Sanglard_